 When transitioning your French Bulldog or puppy to a new diet, it is important to do so gradually.
 Introduce new foods a little bit at a time, usually over one or two weeks.

 Also, ensure that the amount of food being given to your French Bulldog is appropriate for its age and size.

-To prevent diarrhea in your Frenchie while traveling, it is best to introduce your French Bulldog or puppy to travel at a young age.
+To prevent diarrhea in your Frenchie while travelling, it is best to introduce your French Bulldog or puppy to travel at a young age.
 Attempting to make travel both frequent and pleasant for your dog will reduce the anxiety that your dog may feel during car rides and other travel experiences.

 Committing to the comfort of your French Bulldog or puppy through its environmental experiences will significantly reduce potential unexpected and unpleasant instances of diarrhea.

 Are there any natural or at-home treatments for my French Bulldogs diarrhea?

 Most cases of acute diarrhea can be handled at home and without veterinary care.
 If your French Bulldog or puppy is afflicted by an acute or non-serious bout of diarrhea, it is important to keep them hydrated and to drink small amounts of fluids throughout the day.